Description:

 By the end of this course, participants will be able to:

-• Recognize the benefits of asset management
+- Recognize the purpose and benefits of effective asset management